-That said, exchanged asteroids are typically sourced from a star’s neighbours.
-For NGC 1333f, half of all captured asteroids originated in systems whose initial separation from their final host did not exceed $0.04$ pc (Figure \ref{Fig:TwoPoint}).
-The jagged features indicate that captures occur in episodic batches, rather than the capture of passing interstellar objects.
-As the cluster dissolves, early-time encounter-driven exchange will reduce, and late-time captures may instead involve the capture of bodies by chance trajectory alignment (figure 3a of \citet{2010Sci...329..187L}).
+However, exchanged asteroids are typically sourced from a star’s neighbours.
+For NGC 1333f, half of all captured asteroids originate in systems whose initial separation from their final host does not exceed $0.04$ pc (Figure \ref{Fig:TwoPoint}).
+The jagged features indicate that captures occur in episodic batches rather than through the capture of passing interstellar objects.
+As the cluster dissolves, early-time encounter-driven exchange decreases, and late-time captures may instead involve bodies captured by chance trajectory alignment (figure 3a of \citet{2010Sci...329..187L}).

-Going back to figure \ref{Fig:Heatmap_NGC1333f}, we see the fraction of captured asteroids occupying particular $(a,|i|)$ and $(a,e)$ values.
-As conveyed by the numbers on each tile, NGC 1333p produces far fewer wide orbits ($a\gtrsim250$ au) and retrograde orbits, with only a handful occupying these regions.
-In contrast, NGC 1333f efficiently populates wide orbits, with many $a\gtrsim100$ au asteroids originating from other stars, consistent with the idea that Sednoids are a captured population \citep{2004Natur.432..598K, 2015MNRAS.453.3157J}.
-For NGC 1333p, wide-$a$ asteroids are almost always scattered from the inner system.
+Figure \ref{Fig:Heatmap_NGC1333f} shows the fraction fraction of captured asteroids occupying particular $(a,|i|)$ and $(a,e)$ values.
+As shown by the numbers on each tile, NGC 1333p produces far fewer wide orbits ($a\gtrsim250$ au) and retrograde orbits, with only a handful occupying these regions.
+In contrast, NGC 1333f efficiently populates wide orbits, with many $a\gtrsim100$ au asteroids originating from other stars, consistent with the idea that Sednoids form a captured population \citep{2004Natur.432..598K, 2015MNRAS.453.3157J}.
+In NGC 1333p, wide-$a$ asteroids are almost always scattered from the inner system.

 While the regions in ($a,i$)- and ($a,e$)-space occupied by captured and native asteroids overlap, their statistics differ substantially.
 Captured asteroids typically occupy higher inclinations and eccentricities, as well as wider semi-major axes than the native population.